yanhui09/MAGpy/README.md

 Outputs will be placed into the *current working directory*, so make sure you have write access.

 ## !!!!
 Sometimes you will meet memory block on the checkm if too many threads were called.
 Try less threads and continue the workflow.
+## snakemake --use-conda -s MAGpy --cores 1  ## checkm need 40GB for at least one thread, I have 60GB thus tune to 1 thread

 To test which commands snakemake will run, you can try: